ryograhhh/zinktoolsx/readme.md

 - Make sure you copied the entire cookie string
 - Delete the old cookie and add a new one
 - Try using a different browser to get the cookie
+- Check if the account is restricted
 </details>

 <details>
-<summary><b>🟠 "Cooldown active"</b></summary>
+<summary><b>🟠 "Failed to extract EAAG token"</b></summary>

 **Solution:**
-- Wait for the cooldown timer to expire
-- Check your plan limits (FREE: 5min, VIP: 1min, MAX: none)
+- Cookie might be expired or invalid
+- Account might be restricted/blocked
+- Try getting a fresh cookie
-- Don't spam the share button
+- Verify the account can access business.facebook.com
-- Contact admin for plan upgrades
+- Check if account has any security restrictions
 </details>

 <details>
-<summary><b>🔵 "Failed to get page tokens"</b></summary>
+<summary><b>🔵 "Account is RESTRICTED warning"</b></summary>

 **Solution:**
-- Make sure your account has pages
-- Verify your token has page permissions
-- Try V2 mode if you don't have pages
+- This is a warning, not an error
+- Restricted accounts may not be able to share
-- Re-add your cookie and token
+- Remove the restricted cookie from database
+- Use different accounts that are not restricted
+- This is why we recommend dump accounts!
 </details>

 <details>